Schedule a FREE home water test with a Culligan Water expert today!

 How Does Hard Water Cause Bacterial Growth?

 The piping used in home plumbing, whether copper or PVC, does not allow the bacteria to settle and grow.
 But over time, scaling from the hard water provides a surface for bacteria to grow on, increasing the risk of pathogenic bacteria such as Legionella, which can cause Legionnaire’s Disease.
+As mineral scale builds up inside plumbing over time, it can create uneven surfaces where buildup accumulates more easily.

 Lime scale will reduce the flow of water in your plumbing system by clogging pipes.
 This is particularly a big issue for older homes with steel pipes.
 Your water pressure can lower over time, possibly requiring a full pipe replacement.